swetha175/BMI-Calculator/README.md

 # BMI-Calculator

-For this Single page BMI page I have used Usestate concept in react
+For this Single page BMI Calculator I have used Usestate concept in react